jaw1999/planning-tool/README.md

-# Military Planning Tool
+# Planning Tool

-A comprehensive web application for military equipment management, exercise planning, and logistics tracking.
+A comprehensive web application for equipment management, exercise planning, and logistics tracking.
 Built with Next.js 14, TypeScript, and modern web technologies.

 ## Core Features